 The “about” section is similar to your website’s “about us” page.
 Like your website, visitors to your Facebook page will click here to learn more about your business.
 Populate this area with brief, factual information about your business.
 For instance, adding your mission statement is a great way to introduce yourself and communicate why they should choose you to your customers.

 The “story section” is an opportunity to give your customers insight into your business.
-What exactly do you do, what is your specialty, and what is the culture of your company.
+What exactly do you do, what is your specialty, and what is the culture of your company?

 Facebook has a built-in messenger which allows customers to contact you directly.
-You can set up auto-response messages when contacted, which can direct customers to your website, email address, FAQ, or more.
+You can set up auto-response messages when got, which can direct customers to your website, email address, FAQ, or more.
 However, Facebook does rate your responsiveness to customer questions, so someone must be paying attention.

 What’s more, Facebook’s messenger is linked to Instagram’s direct messaging; like this, you’ll be able to stay on the ball and be notified when a client contacts you, irrespective of the platform.